 When my first baby was born, everything seemed perfect — for about three weeks.
 Then suddenly, my precious bundle of joy morphed into a nonstop screaming machine.

 Coping with a fussy baby can be quite a challenge, especially for a new mother.
-These three techniques helped me calm my crying infant:
+These three techniques helped me calm and care for my crying infant:

 Motion.
 Most babies love motion.
 My daughter particularly enjoyed rocking in an infant swing, riding in the car or being lightly “bounced” while my husband or I paced the room.